Tested: The Best Door Locks For Your Home, Garage, or Rental

 • Smart locks: As technology advances, so do ways of securing our homes.
 Smart locks use your home’s Wi-Fi network to send and receive information to your smartphone or computer.
 They may be operated by voice control, from your smartphone, or by fingerprint recognition.
 In addition to locking and unlocking your door, some smart locks feature motion-activated cameras to record all visitors to your door.

-• Electronic locks: These are advanced locking systems that use electronic locks components such as keypads, card readers, or biometric scanners to grant access.
+• Electronic locks: These are advanced locking systems that grant access using electronic lock components such as keypads, card readers, or biometric scanners.
 These locks eliminate the need for traditional keys and provide enhanced security features such as remote access control and audit trails.

 Lock Quality

-The rating issued by the American National Standards Institute (ANSI) can help you suss out the strongest door locks available.
+The rating issued by ANSI can help you suss out the strongest door locks available.
 Locks are given a grade rating of 1, 2, or 3 based on a lock’s durability and its potential to withstand attempted forced entry.

 • Grade 1: This is the highest rating a lock can receive.
-Grade 1 deadbolts were once primarily limited to industrial buildings but in recent years, more lock manufacturers are making Grade 1 locks for residential use.
-Grade 1 locks can withstand 10 strikes of 75 pounds of force and one million opening and closing cycles.
+Grade 1 deadbolts were once primarily limited to industrial buildings, but in recent years, more lock manufacturers have started making Grade 1 locks for residential use.
+Grade 1 locks can withstand 10 strikes of 75 pounds of force and 1 million opening and closing cycles.

 • Grade 2: Many locks found on today’s homes are Grade 2 locks.
 They feature high-quality steel construction and are designed to deter most attempts at forceful entry.
 Unless you have high-security needs, a Grade 2 lock is probably sufficient.
 Grade 2 locks can withstand 5 strikes of 75 pounds of force and 800,000 opening and closing cycles.

-• Grade 3: While a Grade 3 deadbolt still offers a measure of protection, it may contain substandard components that will not hold up to a determined intruder, and it won’t last as long as a higher quality lock.
-Grade 3 locks can withstand 2 strikes of 75 pounds of force and 800,000 opening and closing cycles.
+• Grade 3: While a Grade 3 deadbolt still offers some protection, it may contain substandard components that will not withstand a determined intruder and will not last as long as a higher-quality lock.
+Grade 3 locks can withstand two strikes of 75 pounds of force and 800,000 opening and closing cycles.

 Additional Features